 The winch tension is noted, a winch MW 300 EA is pulling 300 KN, and an MW 120 EA 120 KN etc.

 The drum diameter is checked and noted.
 It can be measured on the winch or can be taken from the manual by checking the mechanical dimensions.

 The rope diameter is measured and noted.

-The distances from the center of the shaft to the position where the hydraulic jack is to be positioned is measured and noted.
+The distances from the centre of the shaft to the position where the hydraulic jack is to be positioned are measured and noted.

 Download your own formula calculator below.

 1. After all the measured values are inserted we need to get the jack load and the maximum pressure to be applied by the hydraulic jack.

 2. Before adjusting safety precautions are to be taken to avoid any accidents.

 3. Bridge is informed that you are working on the winches.

 4. Proper signs and placards are displayed for men at work so nobody will switch on the power by mistake.